 The Parish Choir

 The Parish Choir’s main responsibility is to support the congregation, through music, in its worship of God at mass.
 The choir does this by leading hymns and Psalms as well as special music like the Introit and anthems.
 The Parish choir also performs Choral Evensong, concerts, and ordination masses from time to time.
-We meet for rehearsal on Wednesday nights from 6:30-7:30 and Sunday mornings from 8:30-9:30.
+We meet for rehearsal Sunday mornings from 8:30-9:30.
 We invite you to come help us “seek through music to perfect the praises offered by God’s people on earth”!
 For more information contact the director of music, McDowell Fogle (912) 398-2511

 The Altar Guild